 If you are a student, you must include the name of a WSU faculty member as a sponsor or co-author.
 You should not submit work completed during internships affiliated with non-Washington State University organizations.

 - Represent recent work not previously presented at a WSU Showcase event

-You may enter a project previously presented at a professional conference between April 1, 2018 and March 28, 2019.
+You may enter a project previously presented at a professional conference within the last year.

 You may not enter a project presented at a previous WSU Academic Showcase or GPSA Research Exposition (formerly Wiley) event.